 A good data science platform alleviates a ton of your data-related headaches.
 It connects to multiple data sources, including external data sources, and offers ETL tools.
 Augmented data discovery tools help you fill in gaps in your data.
 Feature engineering boosts accuracy and insights.
 It supports your machine learning modeling, and may even suggest the most relevant algorithms for your dataset and purpose.
 It will provide a production environment in which to deploy your model, supporting staging and testing for your machine learning project.

-These benefits give you an indispensable competitive advantage.
+These benefits derived from data science platforms give you an indispensable competitive advantage.
 As more and more companies recognize this, they start to realize that a powerful data science platform isn’t just “nice-to-have”; it’s a necessity.

 What’s more, these factors mean that calculating the total cost of ownership of any data science platform goes far beyond the price tag.
 Rather, it’s important to consider what your current pain points are; what data problems are racking up costs or holding you back from generating more income.
 Once you start to think about these problems as financial barriers that a data science platform can fix, you get a far clearer picture of what investing in a platform would mean for your budget.